The Best Places India

 Day 8: Kolkata - Cochin.

 Flight to the Malabar Coast (Kochi).
 You are assisted with your checkout and driven to the airport and assisted in boarding your late morning flight to Cochin.
-Arrive at Cochin and you are greeted and driven a very interesting 1.5 hours to your hotel in historic Fort Kochi and assisted with your check-in.
-We recommend walks around Fort Kochi in the evenings and early mornings – the ongoing activity is always fascinating.
+Arrive at Cochin and you are greeted and driven a very interesting 1.5 hours to your wonderful lodge and your harbor view room.
+You are at leisure to freshen-up and enjoy the facilities for a couple of hours.

 Cochin Old Town